top of page

 VA Airline Academy use both B737 and A320 sims for their APS MCC and MCC courses.
 They are located at Duxford and Cambridge airport with modern training and briefing facility.
 APS MCC £6900, MCC £TBC.
 They offer discount codes for military personnel via UKFlying and are also ELCAS approved.

 Advanced - Upset Prevention and Recovery Training (A-UPRT)There is a requirement to complete an Advanced UPRT-Aeroplane course before starting an initial multi-crew type rating (Airlines, business jets).
-There is currently no military waiver against this requirement despite years of trying.
+The only credits against the A-UPRT course are for P8, E7 and Voyager A330 pilots, who have 500hrs on type.
+Hopefully more credits will follow from the CAA soon.

 UKFlying recommends Ultimate High as the best option for military pilots.
 The instructors are either ex-CFS military or airline pilots with significant aerobatic experience.
 Their course is ELCAS approved, can be completed in a single day from Goodwood and uses Slingsby Firefly T67 and Extra 300 aircraft, which are great fun!
 They also offer a 15% discount via UKFlying for UK military personnel.
 More details here.